 MOD CUB/66A7/3

-5.444A Additional allocation: the band 5 091-5 150 MHz is also allocated to the fixed-satellite service (Earth-to-space) on a primary basis.
-This allocation is limited to feeder links of non-geostationary satellite systems in the mobile-satellite service and is subject to coordination under No. 9.11A.

-In the band 5 091-5 150 MHz, the following conditions also apply:

-– prior to 1 January 2018, the use of the band 5 091-5 150 MHz by feeder links of non-geostationary-satellite systems in the mobile-satellite service shall be made in accordance with Resolution 114 (Rev.WRC-03)*;

-– after 1 January 2016, no new assignments shall be made to earth stations providing feeder links of non-geostationary mobile-satellite systems;

-– after 1 January 2018, the fixed-satellite service will become secondary to the aeronautical radionavigation service.
-(WRC-07) Reasons: To enable the FSS (Earth-to-space) to be used in the frequency band 5 091-5 150 MHz on a primary basis, eliminating the restrictions that appear in No. 5.444A but maintaining the remaining provisions that ensure coordination with the ARNS, which are supplemented by the modifications proposed to Appendix 7 and Resolution 114.
+5.444A Additional allocation: Use of the band 5 091-5 150 MHz by the fixed-satellite service (Earth-to-space) is limited to feeder links of non-geostationary satellite systems in the mobile-satellite service and is subject to coordination under No. 9.11A.
+Such use shall be in accordance with Resolution 114 (Rev.WRC-15).
+(WRC-15) Reasons: To enable the FSS (Earth-to-space) to be used in the frequency band 5 091-5 150 MHz on a primary basis, eliminating the restrictions that appear in No. 5.444A but maintaining the remaining provisions that ensure coordination with the ARNS, which are supplemented by the modifications proposed to Appendix 7 and Resolution 114.

 MOD CUB/66A7/4